 Skyline Drive may be the most famous attraction at pet friendly Shenandoah National Park in Virginia.
 But you’ll definitely want to stop the car and get out for hike!

 Of the more than 500 miles of trails in the park, only 20 miles are off-limits to dogs because of rock climbs or difficult passages.
 The stunning views, peaceful wilderness, and cascading waterfalls are all accessible to your pup.
 It’s the picture of serenity, just 75 miles from Washington, DC!

-The name “White Sands” may be misleading, but that doesn’t make this pet friendly national park any less impressive!
+The name “White Sands” might be misleading, but this is still one fo the most impressive dog friendly national parks in America!
 These shimmering dunes are actually made of gypsum – not sand.
-Thanks to an ancient sea and some very fortunate geography, this gypsum dunefield the largest in the world, covering 275 square miles!
+Thanks to an ancient sea and some very fortunate geography, this gypsum dune field the largest in the world, covering 275 square miles!

 You and your pet can explore the entire park together, and there are plenty of trails to check out.
 The Playa Trail, Dune Life Nature Trail, and Interdune Boardwalk all have interesting exhibits about the geography and plant and animal life.
 For some lighthearted fun, bring a sled (or buy one in the visitors center) and scoot down the dunes.
 Or, if you want to experience the vastness of the dunefield, hike the Alkali Flat Trail.
 Be aware that this trail is not flat.
 The 5-mile loop runs up and down dunes the entire way, which can make the hiking strenuous, but the views are priceless.

 READ MORE ⇒ Visiting White Sands National Park With Dogs